Get Involved

 The Northern Behavioral Health Region

 The Northern Region consists of Carson City, Churchill, Douglas, Lyon, and Storey Counties, stretching across 8,049 square miles in northwestern Nevada.
-The total population of the Northern Region, close to reaching 200,000, is largely rural in nature, with several city hubs including Carson City, Gardnerville, Dayton, and Fernley.
+The total population of the Northern Region, close to reaching 200,000, is largely rural in nature, with several city hubs including Carson City, Minden, Gardnerville, Dayton, Fallon, and Fernley.

 Northern Regional Behavioral Health Resource Guide (2023-2024) Online Version